csaf-poc/csaf_webview/README.md

 Putting the focus on the needs of ISDuBA first helped to understand more about what this real CSAF-handling application needed from a viewing component.
-Mainly a deeper integration in the handled use cases.
+Mainly a deeper integration with the handled use cases.
 It is hard to display CSAF documents well;
 which means fast and navigable that users will find the information they want easily.
 Depending on their tasks, users profit from tayloring the viewing experience.

-This also means, we cannot easily rip out the viewing component of ISDuBA and make it an external module again.
+Being ISDuBA specific means, we cannot easily rip out the viewing component there and make it an external module again.
 We could do a much better one now, but if other applications would need a deeper integration as well anyway, they may or may not profit that much.